 Posts per Page

-2018 Immunization Webinar for WIC Staff (Audio Only)
+2021 Immunization Webinar for WIC Staff (Slides Only)

-Vaccinate Your Family (VYF) hosted the 2018 Immunization Webinar for WIC Staff along with partners at the USDA, NWA and CDC.
-Watch the archived, one-hour webinar to learn more about the importance of vaccination; vaccine recommendations for children and pregnant women; answers to common vaccine questions from parents/pregnant women; how to review a child's vaccine record to determine up-to-date status; and where to find credible immunization resources.
+On October 28, Vaccinate Your Family (VYF) hosted the 2021 Immunization Webinar for WIC Staff along with partners at the USDA, NWA and CDC.
+Watch the recorded, one-hour webinar to learn more about the importance of vaccination; vaccine recommendations for children and pregnant women; answers to common vaccine questions; information on flu and COVID-19 vaccines; how to review a child's vaccine record to determine up-to-date status; and where to find credible immunization resources.

 Children’s Catch-Up Immunization Schedule

 CDC's recommended catch-up schedule for children (4 months through 18 years) who start late or are more than 1 month behind on their immunizations.

 View the Advisory Committee on Immunization Practices' (ACIP's) vaccination recommendations for people of all ages in the U.S.

 COVID Info for Pregnant & Breastfeeding Women (ACOG)